SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-macos.md

 #### Step 4.
 Running Binary

-As for now we do not support installation of OpenTelemetry Collector as service for macOS.
+As for now, we do not support installation of OpenTelemetry Collector as service for macOS.
 It needs to be run manually.

 ```bash
 sudo otelcol-sumo --config=/etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"